Aoshi Lab／Endowed Chair Department of Cellular Immunology

 We are trying to understand the details of T cell response induction processes from the initial innate immunity to final adaptive immunity.
 We believe our research provide critical information to utilize built-in cellular immunity mechanisms in our body for real medicine.
 Controlling and adjusting the T cell responses depending on the conditions and diseases (like cancer) will provide very effective but gentle treatment and help medical health promotions.

-- Endowed Chair Assoc.
+- SA Assoc.
 Prof.: Taiki Aoshi

 - 1) Microfluidic-prepared DOTAP nanoparticles induce strong T-cell responses in mice.
 Haseda Y., et al. PLoS One.
 (2020) 15(1):e0227891.